-More Nigerians are likely to look for a better alternative to preserve the value of their hard-earned money, cryptocurrency is one of their best options, a survey has revealed.
+As Naira continues to lose its value against the US dollar, Pounds, Euro, and other foreign currency., what’s the alternative for Nigerians to save the value of their hard-earned money?
+Research shows cryptocurrency is one of their best options, a survey has revealed.

 Conducted by one of Africa’s cryptocurrency trading platform, Luno, the survey reveals that at least three out of five Nigerians who are worried about the value of the Naira are ready to keep their money in bitcoin, ethereum, BitcoinCash or other forms of cryptocurrencies.

 The survey is coming at a time the Nigerian naira depreciates to N500 per 1US dollar at the black market exchange rate.

 Bitcoin is the most valuable digital asset in human history.
 One bitcoin is worth over N9 million Naira at the time of publication.

 Luno survey says Nigerians rank higher than the global average of 37% for openness to digital currency adoption.

 The survey which was first conducted in 2019 included 15,000 respondents from South Africa, the UK, France, Italy, Indonesia, Malaysia and Nigeria.